3.0.5 โ€ข Published 1 year ago

 Version 1

-The first version of GoodChain was built in 2024.
-It was a simple blockchain implementation that was used to learn about the blockchain technology.
-It was simply using json files to store the blockchain data.
-You can check out the realases to see the code.
+The first version of GoodChain was a simple blockchain implementation used to learn about blockchain technology.
+It used json files to store the blockchain data.
+Check out the releases to see the code.

 0xc9b64496986E7b6D4A68fDF69eF132A35e91838e